rusty-reebs/til/javascript.md

 The Object.keys() method returns an array of a given object's (or array's) own enumerable property names.
 Can piggyback a forEach method on top.
 For example, `Object.keys(book).forEach(prop => {` returns an array of property names and initiates a callback function for each property.

+# Factories and Modules

+A function that lives on an object is called a *method*.

+**this** refers to the object the things is sitting on.